Nuclear power phase-out: Asia

 Renewable energy, mainly hydropower, is gaining share.

 For North Korea, two PWRs at Kumho were under construction until that was suspended in November 2003.
-On 19 September 2005 North Korea pledged to stop building nuclear weapons and agreed to international inspections in return for energy aid, which may include one or more light water reactors – the agreement said "The other parties expressed their respect and agreed to discuss at an appropriate time the subject of the provision of light-water reactor" [sic].
+On 19 September 2005, North Korea pledged to stop building nuclear weapons and agreed to international inspections in return for energy aid, which may include one or more light water reactors – the agreement said "The other parties expressed their respect and agreed to discuss at an appropriate time the subject of the provision of light-water reactor" [sic].
+North Korea has since continued with its nuclear weapons development program.

 In July 2000, the Turkish government decided not to build four reactors at the controversial Akkuyu Nuclear Power Plant, but later changed its mind.
-The official launch ceremony took place in April 2015, and the first unit is expected to be completed in 2020.
+The official launch ceremony took place in April 2015, and the first unit was expected to be completed in 2020.

-Taiwan has 3 active plants and 6 reactors.
-Active seismic faults run across the island, and some environmentalists argue Taiwan is unsuited for nuclear plants.
-Construction of the Lungmen Nuclear Power Plant using the ABWR design has encountered public opposition and a host of delays, and in April 2014 the government decided to halt construction.
-Construction will be halted from July 2015 to 2017 to allow time for a referendum to be held.
-The 2016 election was won by a government with stated policies that included phasing out nuclear power generation.

 India has 20 reactors operating, 6 reactors under construction, and is planning an additional 24.

 Vietnam had developed detailed plans for 2 nuclear power plants with 8 reactors, but in November 2016 decided to abandon nuclear power plans as they were "not economically viable because of other cheaper sources of power."